Now taking consultations for surgery in 2026

 2. Which procedure should I choose: breast lift or breast augmentation?

-4. Can exercises help with sagging breasts?
+4. Can exercises help with breast ptosis?

 6. How long do the results of a breast lift last?